aisingapore/TagUI/README.md

 ```
 ./tagui flow_filename option(s) for macOS/Linux, tagui flow_filename option(s) for Windows
 ```
-- Flow filename (and its .csv) can be URL of a file hosted on the internet
+- Flow filename (and its .csv) can be a local file or the URL of an online file
 - Automation flow filename can have no extension, .gui or .txt file extension
 - Objects, keywords, datatables can be defined in flow_filename.csv (optional)

-To run tagui from anywhere in macOS/Linux, create symbolic link with ln -sf /full_path/tagui/src/tagui /usr/local/bin/tagui.
-To run tagui from anywhere in Windows, add tagui/src [folder to path](http://lmgtfy.com/?q=add+to+path+in+windows).
-Then tagui will be accessible from any folder.

 Option|Purpose
 :----:|:------